 - Mural Room at Jackson Lake Lodge – serving breakfast, lunch, and dinner.
 Offers beautiful views of the Teton Range but no children’s menu.

 - Pioneer Grill at Jackson Lake Lodge – serving breakfast, lunch, and dinner.
-During our stay we ordered online for pickup.
+During our stay, we ordered online for pickup.

 - The Dining Room at Jenny Lake Lodge – serving breakfast, lunch, and dinner.
 This is the most expensive option in the park.
 Don’t even look at the menu.

 - Sheffields at Flagg Ranch – We enjoyed dinner at Sheffields Restaurant although it was pricey and did not have your normal kid choices.
 The elk was outstanding.
-However, we do think the trout my daughter had was either improperly cooked or bad as she had gastric distress afterwards.
+However, we do think the trout my daughter had was either improperly cooked or bad as she had gastric distress afterward.